eLogbook redeem codes

 To book an EPA with the IMI you must be an IMI approved centre with approval to offer apprenticeship standards.
 For more information on how to apply to offer apprenticeship standards through the IMI please visit HERE.

-We would like to remind you that if you have an apprentice(s) on programme, coming up for readiness to take their end point assessment, you are required to book 90 days in advance of the desired EPA date.
+We would like to remind you that if you have an apprentice(s) on programme, coming up for readiness to take their end point assessment, you are required to book a minimum of 90 days in advance of the desired EPA date.

 If you would like to book an EPA for apprentices, please contact firstname.lastname@example.org.